jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	when he said he wasn't a political appointee, he must have been associating his relationship with Steitler.

-ANGELA: 	Oh.
+Speaker B: 	Oh.

-DORIS:  	I really do believe that.
+Speaker A:  	I really do believe that.

-ANGELA: 	Mhm.
+Speaker B: 	Mhm.

-DORIS:  	In his thinking.
+Speaker A:  	In his thinking.
         	I don't know how else he could have  done it.
         	That topples over.
 Um, but he didn't say that.

-ANGELA: 	Oh?
+Speaker B: 	Oh?

-DORIS:  	He said I loved your  hum-  humor,
+Speaker A:  	He said I loved your  hum-  humor,
         	uh,
         	and I love you,
         	but,